mgwalker/mudz.me/sweets/Hazelnut Dacquoise.md

 Tablespoon at a time, to make a stiff, glossy, peaked meringue.
 Gently fold the ground hazelnut mixture through the meringue.

-Spoon the meringue mixture to a large piping bag fitted with a [5/8 ]{.s2}inch plain nozzle and pipe the meringue into a spiral starting at the centre of each circle and working outwards to fill your template.
+Spoon the meringue mixture to a large piping bag fitted with a 5/8- inch plain nozzle and pipe the meringue into a spiral starting at the centre of each circle and working outwards to fill your template.

 Bake for one hour, rotating the top and bottom baking trays halfway